ehpavan/ehpavan.github.io/blogs/How I Escalated a Simple Email HTML Injection from P4 to P3.md

+# How I Escalated a Simple Email HTML Injection from P4 to P3
 Hey everyone — I’m Pavan (aka eh_pavan).
 This is my first blog post.
 In it I explain how I escalated a simple Email HTML Injection from P4 (low) to P3 (medium) while hunting on a Bugcrowd program.
 I’ve included the discovery steps, the payloads I used, the proof-of-concept.
 Sorry for any small mistakes I’m new to blogging, but I hope you learn something from my process.